sarhaann/the-adventures-of-indy/README.md

 uv run -m src.evals.lidar.run_eval --exp_num 4 --exp_type test
 ```

-Now, if you wish to get the stats for these runs, please run the following (this will also create a geojson file with the results stored in `data/evals/lidar_eval_output_test_4.geojson`):
+Now, please run this to get the stats for our run, a geojson file with the results stored in `data/evals/lidar_eval_output_test_4.geojson` and a report json file with the results stored in `data/evals/report_lidar_eval_output_test_4.json`.
+We submit both these files to the competition.

 ```bash
 uv run -m src.evals.lidar.stats --exp_num 4 --exp_type test